Raleigh Magic Club FAQs

 No. Club officers and committee members are all unpaid volunteers.
 The Club is a nonprofit organization.

-All you need to do is attend a regular Saturday meeting and introduce yourself.
+Club Membership may be started by paying dues through the website.
+Once this is done, you are considered a Supporting Member, and a Raleigh Magic Club Board Member will reach out to you to answer any questions.
+From there, all you need to do is attend a general meeting and introduce yourself.
 You will find yourself among friends and peers!
-Prospective members are required to perform two magic effects – one at each of two meetings.
+Full Members are required to perform two magic effects - one at each of two meetings.
 This is not a test!
 You can perform the simplest of magic effects straight out of the box or a complex theatrical piece!
-This is an icebreaker designed solely to help you feel comfortable among the Ring members.
+This is an icebreaker designed solely to help you feel comfortable among the RMC members.
 Raleigh Magic Club members are your greatest supporters.
-If you are joining virtually, Club Membership may be started by paying dues through the website.
-Once this is done, a Raleigh Magic Club Board Member will reach out to you to answer any questions and provide access to our virtual events.

-No. Accompanying parents are always welcome to sit in and observe any meeting or session their child is involved in.
-Parents who are not Club members and are escorting a youth member are admitted to paid events free of charge.
+No. Accompanying parents are always welcome (and encouraged!) to sit in and observe any meeting or session their child is involved in.

-The International Brotherhood of Magicians is not a secret society.
+We are not a secret society.
 We believe that the performance art of magic must be shared to be truly appreciated.
 However, we do protect the secrets of our craft.
 We believe that revealing a magic secret reduces a beautiful and hard-worked magic effect into a baseless puzzle with no real charm.
 The true joy of magic is found in its secrets.
+If ever you have a question about ethically sharing magical secrets within the magic community, please reach out to us for guidance.

 Raleigh Magic Club